Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Problem Setting and Definitions

 A statement of the following result is provided in~\cite[Ex.~5.18(b)]{elgamal}.
-A weak converse was proved for the more general Gaussian MAC with common message in \cite{BLW12}. \begin{proposition}[Capacity Region] The capacity region of the Gaussian MAC with DMS is given by
+A weak converse was proved for the more general Gaussian MAC a with common message in \cite{BLW12}. \begin{proposition}[Capacity Region] The capacity region of the Gaussian MAC with degraded message sets is given by

 \end{proposition} The union on the right is a subset of $\calC(\eps)$ for every $\eps\in (0,1)$.
 However, only the weak converse is implied by~\eqref{eqn:first_order}.
-To the best of the authors' knowledge, the strong converse for the Gaussian MAC with DMS has not been demonstrated.
-A by-product of the derivation of the second-order asymptotics in this paper is the strong converse, allowing us to assert that for all $\eps\in (0,1)$,
+The strong converse has not been demonstrated previously.
+Thus, a by-product of the derivation of the second-order asymptotics in this paper is the strong converse, allowing us to assert that for all $\eps\in (0,1)$,

-The direct part of Proposition~\ref{prop:first} can be proved using superposition coding~\cite{cover72}.
-Treat $X_2$ as the cloud center and $X_1$ as the satellite codeword.
-The input distribution to achieve a point on the boundary characterized by some $\rho \in [0,1]$ is a $2$-dimensional Gaussian with zero mean and covariance matrix
+The direct part of Proposition~\ref{prop:first} can be proved using superposition coding~\cite{cover72}, treating $X_2$ as the cloud center and $X_1$ as the satellite codeword.
+The input distribution to achieve a point on the boundary characterized by some $\rho \in [0,1]$ is a $2$-dimensional Gaussian with mean zero and covariance matrix

 Thus, the parameter $\rho$ represents the correlation between the two users' codewords.